 Golf is a unique sport, unlike any other out there.
-The lowest score wins. the ball is motionless when played, and most courses require collared shirt or nice clothes.
+The lowest score wins.
+The ball is motionless when played, and most courses require collared shirt or no jeans.
 With all its quirks though, comes a list of benefits that other sports cannot provide.
-Here are 5 benefits to playing golf as an adult.
+Golf is defined as a lifetime sport and can be played from 5-85 years old which is pretty neat.
+It's never too late to start playing golf and here are 5 benefits to playing golf as an adult.

 2. Good for your mind - As physical as golf can be, 90% of the game is mental.
 An 18 hole round is basically one long mental exercise, constantly making you think and forcing you to stay focused on the task at hand.
 Golf can also help relieve stress, anxiety, and even depression.